ManoloMancelli/HadesVR_Remix/README.md

 # How does it work and what can it do?

-The headset connects to the PC and receives rotation and button data from both controllers through RF, while the tracking is done outside-in (base stations) using Playstation Move Cameras and [PSMoveService](https://github.com/psmoveservice/PSMoveService).
+The headset connects to the PC via USB and receives rotation and button data from both controllers wirelessly, while the tracking is done outside-in using Playstation Move Cameras and [PSMoveServiceEX](https://github.com/psmoveservice/PSMoveService).

 You can use the setup in:
-* Headset and controllers mode: The headset receives data from the controlers and mixed with the PSMoveService position tracking you get full 6dof tracking.
+* Headset and controllers mode - Headset + Controllers + PSMoveServiceEX Tracking - 6DoF
 * Headset only mode: where you only have your HadesVR headset and the 6dof tracking (or 3dof if you don't use PSMoveService)
 * Controller only mode: where if you already have a headset, you can use only the controllers part of the setup (you'll need to build an [RF receiver](docs/RFReceiver.md) to replace the HadesVR headset's built in one).